malaradobe/aemaacs-archetype/SPANISH_CONTENT_APPROVAL_WORKFLOW.md

 ### Manual Testing Scenarios

-#### Test 1: Editor Cannot Publish Without Approval
+#### Test 1: Request Approval Action Visibility

 1. Log in as a user in `editor-spanish` group
 2. Navigate to `/sites.html/content/larasoft/us/es`
-3. Create or edit a page
+3. Open a Spanish page in Page Editor
-4. Try to publish the page immediately
-5. Attempt should be blocked by WorkflowEnforcementService

-**Expected Result**: Editor cannot publish unapproved content; workflow is automatically triggered
+4. Verify "Request Approval" button is visible in the toolbar
+5. Navigate to a non-Spanish page (e.g., `/content/larasoft/us/en`)
+6. Verify "Request Approval" button is NOT visible

+**Expected Result**: Button only visible for Spanish content pages and editor-spanish users

-#### Test 2: Workflow Approval Flow
+#### Test 2: Manual Workflow Initiation and Approval Flow

 1. As `editor-spanish`, create/edit a Spanish page
-2. Workflow is automatically triggered
+2. Click "Request Approval" button in Page Editor toolbar
+3. Verify success notification appears
-3. Log in as `reviewer-spanish` user
+4. Log in as `reviewer-spanish` user
-4. Open workflow inbox: `/aem/inbox`
+5. Open workflow inbox: `/aem/inbox`
-5. Find the Spanish content approval task
+6. Find the Spanish content approval task
-6. Click "Approve"
+7. Click "Approve"
-7. Log back in as `editor-spanish`
+8. Log back in as `editor-spanish`
-8. Check workflow inbox - should see notification that content is approved
+9. Check workflow inbox - should see notification that content is approved
-9. Navigate to the page and click "Publish"
+10. Navigate to the page and click "Publish"
-10. Content should be successfully published
+11. Content should be successfully published

-**Expected Result**: After reviewer approval, editor can publish the content
+**Expected Result**: Manual workflow initiation works; after reviewer approval, editor can publish the content

 #### Test 3: Rejection Flow